Let's go through the three popular investing apps in Australia right now.

 You can literally download an investing app right now and sign up on the spot.
 Many of them use plain English and encourage new investors, so make it easy to understand.

-Replace the full service stock brokers who give you advice and put trades in for you.
-They also replace the lean stock brokers who are platforms to buy and sell stocks.
-The investing apps are all in one and do the buy/sell steps for you.
+Replace the full-service stockbrokers who give you advice and put trades in for you.
+They also replace the online broker platforms to buy and sell stocks (like SelfWealth).
+These investing apps are all in one and do the buy/sell steps for you, and it feels so much simpler.

 Low barriers to entry

-Most brokers need $500 at least to get started and even then your brokerage costs can be high.
+Most brokers need you to put $500 into an investment to get started and even then there are fees on top of it.
 These apps reduce barriers.
-With Raiz or Spaceship you only need $5 to get started.
+With Raiz or Spaceship, you only need $5 to get started.

 Some brokers charge $20,$30, $40+ per trade.
-That's money you spend just to buy something.
+That's money you spend just to buy or sell with your money.
 Investing apps were built with low costs in mind.
-Comsec pockets for example only charge $2 a trade, so if you buy $500 worth of stock it's only a .4% expense.
+Comsec pockets for example only charge $2 a trade.

 For apps that create diversified portfolios like Raiz or Spaceship there is less paperwork and upkeep than if you bought ETFs or stocks individually.
 Personally, I hate all the paperwork that comes with stocks and can't seem to get it digitised.